Defective Medical Products and Medical Devices

 The law firm of Rudolph F. X. Migliore, P.C. is experienced in helping individuals who have been harmed by defective medical products and medical devices, including:

 - Artificial Hip Implants.
-Unfortunately, regardless of claims made by manufacturers, it now appears that metal-on-metal are failing and requiring early revision, more often than the other types of implants.
+Unfortunately, regardless of claims made by manufacturers, it appears that metal-on-metal hip implants are failing and requiring early revision, more often than the other types of implants.
 Commonly, the revision is needed because the patients are experiencing pain and recurrent dislocations.

 - Bair Hugger Warming Blanket.
-An issue is presented regarding the air discharged underneath, because it may contain germs and bacteria which can potentially land on the surgical site.
+The problem with this device is that the air that gets discharged underneath may contain germs and bacteria, which can potentially land on the surgical site.
 Many problems and risks are then introduced, including deep joint infections, which are especially common during hip and knee surgeries.
 This device is also especially harmful to patients receiving artificial heart valves.